cjbarrows/morbles/README.md

 ## Todo

-[ ] make sure 2 balls can't be in the entry chute at once (or fix it so they can...)
+[ ] BUG: slight flicker when ball drops in from top
 [ ] show target balls in transparent colors at finish [ ] BUG: bumper to gate (on same Y-axis): what should happen?
 [ ] show level hint at start